Dr. Bruce Coats, Academic Dean

 In accordance with the Family Educational Rights and Privacy of Act of 1974 (FERPA), as amended, Winebrenner Theological Seminary is restricted from releasing student information of any nature to third parties, with the exception of “directory” information which may be disclosed without the student’s knowledge.
 If a student wishes such directory information to be withheld from the student directory on Blackboard, denominational questionnaires, etc., it is their responsibility to notify Winebrenner in writing of their wish to opt out of inclusion in such directories.

-Winebrenner does, on occasion, receive requests for additional student information (primarily financial accounts or academic progress), and students must complete this form regarding access to such information by a third party.
+Winebrenner does, on occasion, receive requests for additional student information (primarily financial accounts or academic progress), and students must complete the FERPA Form regarding access to such information by a third party.

 New and continuing students must register for courses each term during the registration period (Fall courses – late July; Spring courses – late November; Summer courses – late March).
 Returning students who do not make contact with the Registrar’s Office prior to the registration deadline (Fall – August 1; Spring – December 1; Summer – April 1) will be assessed a $50 late registration fee.